-Outer body: The outer body simply needs to be dusted or wiped with a clean damp cloth from time to time.
+Outer body: The outer body simply needs to be dusted or wiped with a clean DRY cloth from time to time.
+A wet cloth can damage the paint surface by turning it grey and swirly in appearance when fired again.
 DO NOT use any kind of furniture polish or cleaning agent other than your stove suppliers recommended paint.